zitadel/zitadel/guides/quickstart.md

 In the following script the basic setup of the database is executed before ZITADEL starts.
 Execute the statement from the root of ZITADEL.

-ZITADEL is ready as soon as you can read
+You can connect to [ZITADEL on localhost:4200](http://localhost:4200) as soon as the following text appears:

 ```text
 ++=========++